 Death Valley salt pan at sunrise.

 Death Valley presents incredible opportunities for all sorts of geology, especially geologic time; you can look just about anywhere to see and feel it.
 Take the salt pan.
 It really is salt –you can sprinkle it on your sandwich if you want.
 It’s there because the valley floor periodically floods with rainwater.
 As the rainwater evaporates, dissolved salt in the water precipitates.
-And some 10,000 years ago, Death Valley was filled by a 600′ deep lake, which evaporated, leaving behind more salt.
+And between 186,000-120,000 years ago, Death Valley was filled by a 600′ deep lake, which evaporated, leaving behind more salt.
 Before that, more shallow flooding and more lakes.

 Aerial view of faulted front of the Black Mountains.